 Sunday, June 16, 1912

 Storms hit the metro area during the afternoon and caused damage across the region.
 Several possible tornadoes touched down.
 In Dublin, the Christie Methodist Church, as well as the local Presbyterian church, were destroyed, trees were downed and several other buildings sustained roof damage.
-From Downtown Columbus to Linden, trees were down, roofs were blown off, electric poles were snapped and billboards were demolished.
+From Downtown Columbus to Linden, trees were downed, roofs were blown off, electric poles were snapped and billboards were demolished.
 Most of the damage in Columbus occurred between the northern part of Downtown through the Short North and east through southern Linden.

 Wednesday, December 7, 1927